PaMemmes/Adding-Interpretability-to-an-Anomaly-Based-Method/README.md

 ## Suricata Analysis
 In suricata_analysis/bash_files bash files can be found with which the fragmented malware was created.
 ### Prerequisites
+* First make a directory "git_repos" in suricata_analysis/
-* First download github.com/ytisf/thezoo in that directory.
+* Then download github.com/ytisf/thezoo in that directory.
 * Install Suricata (https://suricata.io/)
-* Configure Suricata (Especially set the HOME_NET variable, etc.)
+* Configure Suricata (Especially set the HOME_NET variable, suricata-update, etc.)

-1. Run bash file with:
+1. Run bash file with (pw is infected, use Skip):
     ```bash
     ./first_part.sh
     ```